risi-kondor/cnine/python/docs/source/intro.rst

    system.

 To use `cnine` from Python, load the corresponding module the usual way with ``import cnine``.
-In the following we assume that ``from cnine import *`` has also been called,
+In the following we assume that the command ``from cnine import *`` has been issued,
-obviating the need to prefix all `cnine` classes with ``cnine.``.
+obviating the need to prefix all `cnine` classes and classes with ``cnine.``.

 ************
 Known issues
 ************

-GPU functionality is temporarily disabled.
+GPU functionality is currently untested.